Huw-Prossers-Workshop/.github/profile/README.md

 In the discord server we have:
 - A place to get help with your programing problems
-- Talk all MCU, AI, Metaverse
+- Talk all MCU, AI, Metaverse and more
 - Share your projects that you have made

 We also have a wonderfull team of programing gods and programing Padawns.
 Plus a fantastic team of Trail Moderators, Mderators, Assistant Admins, Development team, Admin and finaly the Owner which make up the TVA.